Kuba314/arcparse/README.md

-# Arcparse
+# arcparse
-Declare program arguments declaratively and type-safely.
+Declare program arguments type-safely.

-This project provides a wrapper around `argparse`.
-It adds type-safety and allows for more expressive argument parser definitions.
+This project builds on top of `argparse` by adding type-safety and allowing a more expressive argument parser definition.

-Disclaimer: This library is young and probably highly unstable.
-Use at your own risk.
-Pull requests are welcome.
+Disclaimer: This library is young and relatively unstable.
+Issues are open and pull requests are welcome!

 ## Example usage
 ```py